IndyVerse/indylab/README.md

 End-to-End First Slice Technology Demonstrator of

-how WebNative constellations (see [Fission](https://fission.codes) can be created for collaborative, mutual learning, research and building spaces for Autonomous Networked Improvement Communities on Web3.
+how WebNative constellations (see [Fission](https://fission.codes)) can be created for collaborative, mutual learning, research spaces for Autonomous Networked Improvement Communities on Web3.
-Powered bu IPFS, OrbitDb and Fission to being with.
+Powered buy IPFS, OrbitDb and Fission to being with.

 The goal is to